Knife Maker's Mark for Jay Fisher Knives

 What's the most important thing a client can do?

-The most important thing is to keep me informed of your address, telephone number, or email changes!
+The most important thing is to keep me informed of address, telephone number, or email changes!

 If you are an existing client waiting on a knife and have changed your address, telephone number, email or other contact information, you must let me know!
 Otherwise, when I've completed your project and I can't reach you, I'll have to sell your project to the public!
-Please, please, keep me updated or you will lose your deposit and the ability to purchase your knife order!
+Please, please, keep me updated!

 How does this work?